 Discover tables (PostgreSQL):

-Column names returned by /api/v1/metadata/postgres/columns reflect the live table schema, which always satisfies the platform’s [A-Za-z0-9_]+ rule (see Column Naming Rules).
+/api/v1/metadata/postgres/columns reflect the live table schema, which always satisfies the platform’s [A-Za-z0-9_]+ rule (see Column Naming Rules).
 You can use them directly in SELECT clauses without quoting.

 Query PostgreSQL data: